FaaiqMastyaga/slosh_control/README.md

 ## Visual Results

-The simulations demonstrate how the Modified Zero-Vibration (MZV) profile significantly reduces the fluid's sloshing compared to a simple profile (like a Trapezoidal, not shown) or even the basic Zero-Vibration (ZV) profile.
+The simulations demonstrate how the Modified Zero-Vibration (MZV) profile significantly reduces the fluid's sloshing compared to a simple profile (like a Trapezoidal).

 ### Liquid with Trapezoidal Profile
 ![Liquid Sloshing under the Trapezoidal profile](assets/liquid-trapezoidal.gif)